4balage4/tenzies-game/README.md

   - The game does not start when the page renders.
 Starts when the user clicks on 'Roll'
   - Stopwatch to see your result
   - You can see how many times you rolled the dice.
-  - results when the game ends.
+  - compete against other players.
 ##

 Download the files and run: